 2 tablespoons maple syrup

-1/3 cup original almond milk (your choice of milk)
+1/3 cup original almond milk, room temperature (your choice of milk)

 1/2 cup semi-sweet chocolate chips